Trump Blocks Large-Scale Sanctions Planned Against North Korea -- 2nd Update

 Had they been canceled by Mr. Trump, he not only would be undermining his Treasury Department, but his National Security Council.
 The head of the NSC, national security adviser John Bolton, tweeted in favor of Thursday's sanctions.

-But even by ordering the withdrawal of future sanctions, Mr. Trump would be taking a new step to counter administration enforcement actions or policy initiatives.
+But even by ordering the withdrawal of future sanctions, Mr. Trump indicated that he disagreed with those in his administration who might favor taking a harder line.

 Mr. Trump in several prior cases has abruptly upended policies that often take years to formulate and implement.